mdabir1203/JohnCrickettChallenge/README.md

 3. Click "Generate Carousel" to create your LinkedIn carousel.

 Experience the simplicity and efficiency of creating LinkedIn carousels with our LinkedIn Carousel Generator.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+### MIT License

+The MIT License is a permissive free license that allows others to freely use, modify, and distribute your work, subject to certain conditions.
+It's simple and easy to understand, and it places almost no restrictions on what you can do with your project.

+For more details, see the full license text provided in the `LICENSE` file.